vuo/vuo/node/vuo.audio/descriptions/vuo.audio.detectBeats.md

 It may take a few seconds to analyze the audio before the tempo, beat, and clock are determined.

    - `Time` — The time at which to analyze the audio.
-Connect a `Requested Frame` output to this port.
+Connect a `Refreshed at Time` output to this port.
    - `Tempo Range` — The range of tempos that you expect the audio's tempo to fall within.
    - `Samples` — The audio samples to analyze.
    - `Nudge` — When this port receives an event, it shifts the timing of the output `Beat` port by a sixteenth note.
 Use this if the output isn't quite in sync with the audio.